Mary Banester1

 Hon.
 Elizabeth Browne was the daughter of Anthony Browne, 1st Viscount Montagu and Magdalen Dacre.1 She married Robert Dormer, 1st Baron Dormer of Wyng, son of Sir William Dormer and Dorothy Catesby, circa 1590.2 She died after 29 September 1623.2

-From circa 1590, her married name became Dormer.2 As a result of her marriage, Hon.
+From circa 1590, her married name became Dormer.2 After her marriage, Hon.
 Elizabeth Browne was styled as Baroness Dormer of Wyng on 30 June 1615.

 Citations